 Image Source: Canva

-Sowbugs, or by their scientific name Oniscidea, are terrestrial crustaceans within the order of Isopoda.
-They’re small, ranging from a quarter of an inch to just over half an inch in length, possess pill-shaped bodies, and are covered in armored plates.
+Sowbugs, or by their scientific name oniscidea, are small, ranging from a quarter of an inch to just over half an inch in length, have pill-shaped bodies, and are covered in armored plates.
 Under these plates, they have seven pairs of legs, a small pair of antennae, a set of gills, and short, tail-like appendages.
 Sowbugs can range in color from dark brown to gray, black, tan, and even rusty orange.

 These “bugs” are scavengers and don’t bite, sting, carry disease, or destroy homes or property.
-They’re considered a nuisance pest because they often wander indoors, drawn toward warmth, moisture, and food.
+They’re considered a nuisance pest because they wander indoors toward warmth, moisture, and food.
 Sowbugs, like pill bugs, eat decaying organic matter, mostly that of plants.
-While sowbugs have been known to attack and consume live plants, their damage is typically minimal, only posing a risk to very young garden transplants.
+While sowbugs attack and consume live plants, their damage is typically minimal, only posing a risk to very young garden transplants.

 Sowbugs need moisture to survive, so you typically find them in warm, dark, damp areas.
-Outside, they can be found under rocks, mulch, soil, leaf litter, grass clippings, flowerpots, or compost.
-When venturing indoors, they’ll stick to dark, secluded places like crawl spaces, basements, garages, between walls, and ground-level floors (preferring to hide along windowsills, around doorframes, and under furniture.)
+Outside, they live under rocks, mulch, soil, leaf litter, grass clippings, flowerpots, or compost.
+When venturing indoors, they’ll stick to dark, secluded places like crawl spaces, basements, garages, between walls, and ground-level floors (preferring to hide along windowsills, around doorframes, and under furniture).

-Pill bugs and sowbugs are often confused due to their similar habits, appearance, and size.
-The confusion between the two is so common and frequent that their names are often used interchangeably.
-However, pill bugs lack the rear end “tails” of a sowbug, and sowbugs have a generally flatter shape.
+Pill bugs and sowbugs are easy to mistake for one another due to their similar habits, appearance, and size.
+The confusion between the two is so common and frequent that people use their names interchangeably.
+However, pill bugs lack the rear-end “tails” of a sowbug, and sowbugs are generally flatter.
 Sowbugs also lack the pill bug’s ability to roll themselves into balls, so pill bugs are the only genuine “roly-poly” of the two.

 sowbug vs. pill bug infographic